raspberrypilearning/introduction-to-processing/worksheet.md

 	stroke(red, green, blue);
 	```

+	Try changing the stroke of the circle.

 1. And if you want to get rid of the stroke or fill, use the [noStroke](https://processing.org/reference/noStroke_.html) and [noFill](https://processing.org/reference/noFill_.html) functions.
 Keep in mind, if you use them both at the same time, you won't be able to see what you're drawing!
+Try it out on the circle above.

+1. Use what you now know about `fill`, `stroke`, `noFill`, and `noStroke` to draw something like the Olympic rings, a giraffe, or a Raspberry Pi!

 ## Make things move
 Up until now, you've been writing sketches that draw a single thing and then they're done.
 But Processing is a powerful language that lets you create animations and interactivity.
 In this section, you'll create motion and listen to input from the mouse.